Butts County, Georgia

-Butts County is a county located in the central part of the U.S. state of Georgia.
+Butts County is a county in the West Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 25,434, up from 23,655 in 2010.
 The county seat is Jackson.
 The county was created on December 24, 1825.

-Butts County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+Butts County is included in the Atlanta-Sandy Springs-Roswell MSA.
 In 2010, the center of population of Georgia was located in the northeastern portion of the county.

 History

 Butts County was formed on December 24, 1825, as the sixty-fourth county in Georgia from portions of Henry County and Monroe County.
 It was named by the Georgia General Assembly in honor of Samuel Butts, an officer who was killed in the Creek War in 1814.
 A year later, Jackson was created as the first city in the new county and became the county seat.
 Other towns followed, including Indian Springs (1837); Flovilla (1883); Jenkinsburg (1889); and Pepperton (1897).
 Indian Springs later disincorporated and Pepperton was merged with Jackson in 1966, leaving just three incorporated cities in Butts County.
 In recent years, Indian Springs has again become a tourist destination including many historic sites, shops, eating establishment and the famous Indian Springs Hotel as its centerpiece.

 Much of Butts County and its cities were destroyed by the army of General William T. Sherman in its March to the Sea during the American Civil War.
 Butts County struggled for decades afterwards to become economically stable again.
 The arrival of the first railroad train on May 5, 1882, started the resurgence and growth followed.
 In 1898, caught up in the post-reconstruction fervor that had infected most Georgia counties, Butts County erected a monumental courthouse designed by Bruce & Morgan.
-This building was used as a courthouse until 2019; following renovations, it is now a museum and visitor's center.
+This building was used as a courthouse until 2019; following renovations, it is now a museum and visitor center.
 The construction of the Lloyd Shoals dam in 1910 created Jackson Lake, a recreational lake located primarily in Butts County.

 Progress milestones in Butts County include the first telephones in 1884; first waterworks in 1905; electric lights on February 19, 1907; and traffic lights in 1926.

-In 2007, Butts County, along with the city of Flovilla were both designated as Georgia Signature Communities by the Georgia Department of Community Affairs.
+In 2007, Butts County, along with the city of Flovilla, were both designated as Georgia Signature Communities by the Georgia Department of Community Affairs.
 This prestigious designation was given to a total of 12 communities in Georgia that year.